 Berbera Port deal has been groundbreaking; at the stroke of a pen, Somaliland took a massive step towards international recognition and permanent separation from Somalia

 For almost an equally lengthy time, Ethiopia has been landlocked and completely reliant on its neighbors, particularly Djibouti, for imports and exports.
-This occurred when Eritrea broke away from Ethiopia in 1993, thereby resulting in Ethiopia’s loss of a lengthy coastline and ports.
+This occurred when Eritrea broke away from Thousands upon thousands of cassette tapes and master reels were quickly removed from the soon-to-be targeted buildings.
+They were dispersed to neighboring countries like Djibouti and Ethiopia in 1993, thereby resulting in Ethiopia’s loss of a lengthy coastline and ports.
 This has greatly complicated Ethiopia’s rise as a regional power and hampered the development of its 102 million people.
 The situation in the Horn of Africa is changing rapidly, however.

 Berbera Port’s importance

 From a geostrategic perspective, Ethiopia’s interest in Berbera is obvious.
 Of the three ports, Berbera is closest to Ethiopia proper and offers the potential of opening up the vast, albeit isolated eastern region of Ethiopia to trade, particularly in the export of livestock and agriculture.
 Yet because the port is located in the de-facto independent Republic of Somaliland, both Ethiopia and Somaliland have experienced difficulty in attracting investors and port operators on account of the political and legal headaches associated with doing business in Somaliland.